Special Monthly Compensation

 Overview

-Extra VA Disability (special monthly compensation) is given for especially serious disabilities or combination of disabilites.
+Special Monthly Compensation (SMC) is additional VA Disability given for especially serious disabilities or combinations of disabilities.
 The basic idea is that the VA wants to give additional disability pay in cases where the disability is so severe that the regular ratings just don’t cut it.
-For example, the loss of one hand and a foot is more serious than just the loss of one hand.
+For example, the loss of one hand and one foot is more serious than just the loss of one foot since it is harder for the body to compensate for the condition.

 Note: All Special Monthly Compensation Rates are given instead of the standard VA Disability Rates, except for Category K. Category K is given in addition to your standard disability pay.
 All Special Monthly Compensation is tax-free.